syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Bubble.md

 ---
 layout: post
 title: Bubble chart in .NET MAUI Chart control | Syncfusion
-description: Learn here all about the Bubble chart and its features in Syncfusion .NET MAUI Chart (SfCartesianChart) control.
+description: Learn here all about the bubble chart and its features in Syncfusion .NET MAUI Chart (SfCartesianChart) control.
 platform: maui
 control: SfCartesianChart
 documentation: ug